If you’re not using Pinterest to promote your blog, I’m here to tell you that you’re missing out on a great opportunity to grow your blog.

 2. Pinterest Can Be Used to Promote Your Products

-If you sell products on your blog or website, you should without a doubt being using Pinterest to promote your stuff.
+If you sell products on your blog or website, you should without a doubt be using Pinterest to promote your stuff.

 If you have a business account, you can take advantage of Rich Pins and Promoted Pins, which makes it even easier to get more exposure to your products.

-If you’re selling a product, rich pins makes it easy for people to buy your product by posting a real-time update of the price, availability, and where to buy the product.
+If you’re selling a product, rich pins make it easy for people to buy your product by posting a real-time update of the price, availability, and where to purchase the product.

 You can learn more about Rich Pins by checking out my post, How to Set Up Rich Pins on Pinterest.